petabi/sniffles/README.md

 Content Feature -- Inherits from Feature:
 - regex: True or False.
 If True, will use pcre formatting for regex as well as possible add the options, i, s, or m to the regex.
-If False,
 - length: Defines the average length of the generated content.

 Protocol Feature -- Inherits from Feature:
-- protocol_list: Defines the list of possible protocols, as a comma-separated list (i.e [TCP, UDP]).
+- proto_list: Defines the list of possible protocols, as a comma-separated list (i.e [TCP, UDP]).